Ever had a really slow day at the shop?

 Wages and benefits that you provide to your employees are deductible, including:

-- Employee benefits like health insurance, 401(k) matches, HSA and flexible spending accounts, life and disability insurance.
+- Employee benefits like contributions (depending on the amount) toward health insurance premiums, 401(k) retirement plans, HSAs and flexible spending accounts, life insurance, and disability insurance

 26. Shipping and packaging